MaksudovRasulbek/MaksudovRasulbek/README.md

-- 👋 Hi, I’m Maksudov Rasulbek (Baymax dev)
+- 👋 Hi, I’m Baymaxdev
-- 👀 I’m interested in Learning
+- 👀 I’m into learning something new;)
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on Python
-- Take it easy calm down and go on
+- 🪙💸 Take it easy calm down and go on